 Curriculum & Schedule

-Note: Class does not meet November 24, December 22, and December 29.
+Please note: Class does not meet November 22nd.